 Spinning is one of the most popular types of sea fishing across the British Isles.
 It is mostly associated with fishing in the summer when species such as mackerel, bass and pollock are present around the UK, although fish can still be caught on spinners during the rest of the year.
-There is a huge range of different types of spinners which are used in UK sea fishing ranging from small and delicate spinners of just a few grams to those weighing over 100 grams which are designed to be cast long distances.
+There is a huge range of different types of spinners that are used in UK sea fishing ranging from small and delicate spinners of just a few grams to those weighing over 100 grams which are designed to be cast long distances.
 The different of types of spinners and their advantages and drawbacks are considered below.

 Minnow Style Spinner – This is a generic term for any kind of spinner which is designed to mimic a small preyfish.
 Their design means that they do not move, wobble or spin to any great extent as they are pulled through the water, but instead rely on their appearance to attract predatory fish.
-They are a reflective (usually silvery) colour and are designed to resemble small sprats, herring and sandeel which predatory fish feed on.
-The solid design of these spinners mean that they cast well.
+They are a reflective (usually silvery) colour and are designed to resemble species such as sprats, herring and sandeel which predatory fish feed on.
+The solid design of these spinners means that they cast well.
 Most minnow style spinners weigh up to 2oz, meaning that they are most commonly used with light spinning rods.
-This type of spinner is cheap, widely available and extremely popular around the whole of the UK, with mackerel, bass, coalfish and pollock all widely taken on this type of spinner.
+This type of spinner is cheap, effective, widely available and extremely popular around the whole of the UK, with mackerel, bass, coalfish and pollock and many other species all regularly taken on this type of spinner.
 Sea Angling Shop sells minnow style spinners starting at just £1.09 for the 30 gram size.
 View them by clicking here.

 Mackerel Spinner – Traditional mackerel spinners are one of the oldest designs of fishing lure.
-They are based around a central wire section which has a revolving blade fitted, and their shape means that they actually spin around as they are pulled through the water the blade revolves, reflecting light and creating a disturbance that attracts larger predatory fish.
+They are based around a central wire section which has a rotating blade fitted to it.
+As they are pulled through the water the blade revolves, reflecting light and creating a disturbance that attracts larger predatory fish.
 They can come fitted with either a single hook or a treble hook.
-Traditional mackerel spinners have declined in popularity in recent years minnow style spinners (above) have become more common.
-One of the problems with traditional mackerel spinners is that they are very light, making them difficult to cast unless extra weight is added to the line.
-Despite this mackerel spinners are still used as an inexpensive spinner to catch mackerel.
-Click here to buy traditional mackerel spinners from Sea Angling Shop for only 89p each.
+Traditional mackerel spinners have declined somewhat in popularity in recent years minnow style spinners (above) have become more common.
+One of the problems with traditional mackerel spinners is that they are very light, making them difficult to cast unless extra weight is added.
+Despite this drawback traditional mackerel spinners are still used as an inexpensive spinner to catch mackerel.
+Click here to buy traditional mackerel spinners from Sea Angling Shop for £2.49 for a packet of three.

-Slim Spinners – There are a range of slim spinners on the market which are designed to imitate sandeels – a species which is prey for all predatory fish around the British Isles.
+Slim Spinners – There are a range of slim spinners on the market which are designed to imitate sandeels – a species which is prey for many fish around the British Isles.
 These spinners can come in a range of different colours and are extremely effective for not only mackerel but also bass and pollock, and often have a spinning or twisting action which provokes larger fish into attacking.
 However, anglers should be aware that due to the slim nature of these spinners they can be very light, and anglers should ensure that any slim spinners which are purchased are of sufficient weight to cast.

 Mini Spinners – Today many anglers take part in LRF (Light Rock Fishing) and HRF (Hard Rock Fishing) and target small fish which were previously ignored by most anglers.
-This has led to very small spinners appearing on the market which can be as light as five grams (or even lighter).
+This has led to very small spinners appearing on the market which can weigh just a few grams.
 While some of these spinners are designed to be baited and slowly pulled along the seabed in a similar manner to a spoon, others are designed to be used as traditional spinners to catch a range of small species.
 Many mini spinners are so light they can only be used with specialist LRF rods which have a casting weight as low as 0.5 – 7 grams.

-Hooks, Swivels and Split Rings for Spinners – Most spinners which are bought from fishing tackle shops or online retailers will come with hooks and a swivel already attached to the body of the spinner with split rings.
+Hooks, Swivels and Split Rings for Spinners – Most spinners that are bought from fishing tackle shops or online retailers will come with hooks and a swivel already attached to the body of the spinner with split rings.
 The swivel is very important as it prevents the wobbling or spinning motion of the spinner from transferring to the line, which would cause the line to twist, weaken and eventually snap.
 Most spinners have treble hooks attached as these provide the best chance of providing a secure hook hold to any fish which attack the spinner.
-The most common size for treble hooks used with spinners is size 2 or 4 as this is small enough to catch species such as bass or pollock may be fitted with size 2 treble hooks.
+The most common size for treble hooks used with spinners is size 4 or 6, although spinners that are designed to fish for larger species such as bass or pollock may be fitted with size 2 treble hooks.
 While split rings and swivels are robust and usually last a long time, hooks will inevitably become blunted through contact with rocks and the seabed when a spinner is used.
 For this reason most anglers take replacement treble hooks with them when they are fishing with spinners so they can be replaced during a fishing session if necessary.
 Buy treble hooks in a range of sizes from Amazon by clicking here or purchase WSB Treble Hooks from £2.69 per box from Sea Angling Shop by clicking here.
 It is not necessary to use treble hooks with spinners.
 Many anglers who are fishing on a catch-and-release basis swap the treble hooks for standard J-hooks if they are planning on returning the fish they catch, and also crush the barbs of these hooks so that they can return the fish they catch more easily and with minimum damage to the fish.